ironpeakservices/ironpeak.be/content/blog/gone-phishing.md

 <img src="/img/img-phishing/sendingacc.png" />

+Now all that is left to do is add victims email addresses in a list and launch your Gophish campaign at the "campaigns" entry in the navigation sidebar and send the phishing email to the victims.

+Look at your evilnginx2 tool to see when users are visiting your phishing link, check sessions in your tool to find the captured credentials and session cookies.

+Finally, profit.

 ### Mitigations

 One of the best ways to prevent all this is to only use authentication methods that cannot be intercepted.